pravega/pravega/documentation/src/docs/auth/auth-plugin.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
-# Implementation of Pravega Authentication/Authorization plugin
+# Implementation of Pravega Authentication/Authorization Plugin

 This guide describes in detail the Authentication/Authorization plugin model for Pravega.